arashnrim/lectern/content/technology/computers/operating-system.md

 A multi-user OS allows multiple users concurrently logging into the computer.
 The OS will need to handle:
 - fair treatment of users with similar privileges;
-- give priority to superusers;
+- the issuance of priority to superusers;
 - the privacy of users' files and data sharing storages; and
 - the protection of integrity of each user's programs and data from:
 	- malicious attempts by others; or